jportela/www-joaoportela/blog/2020/05/react-native-isolation-storybook-expo-workspaces.md

 ### Import the component in the app

-Finally we need to import `@my/ui` in `@my/app`.
-That's the whole point, since it's where it's going to be used!
+Finally, we need to import `@my/ui` in `@my/app`.
+That's the whole point since it's where it's going to be used!

 Add the package to `@my/app` dependencies: